 We love merino wool, largely because nature has done all of the testing.
 Merino sheep in New Zealand have to be able to live in extreme temperatures of up to 30oc in summer and down to -20oC in winter.
 If their woollen fleece could not allow breathability and protection during these extremes, then they would die.
 Being able to utilise these superior characteristics and create merino wool fabrics, is a testament to modern technology and research.

 The fineness grade of the Merino fibre dictates quality.
-Our Merino at Baby by Victoria is approximately 18.5-19microns.
+Our Merino at Wilderling is approximately 18.5-19microns.
 Meaning it is incredibly silky soft and smooth to touch.
 The most natural, fine and versatile material for newborn skin.

 Table showing the specific characteristics of Merino fibres: